chanon-mike/network-othello/README.md

 - [x] NO MORE MOVES modal should only appear when a player turn is a current turn (Remove)
 - [x] When white end the game, the game restarts with white as a first turn.
 - [x] When one player is in the game, they can move (should make it so that the modal wait for another player appear)
+- [ ] In deployed website, lobby is not deleted after player become 0 and sometimes player is not delete when they left
 - [ ] Spectator sees turn order as "Your turn" or "Opponent turn" (Should display as a player name instead)
 - [ ] Refresh page results in the player remove from the lobby.
 They need to go back to the lobby page and join the room by themselves
 - [ ] Changing route by typing in the address bar will not show the confirm modal